 Weekend mornings call for more than a simple slice of hummus avocado toast.
 And, around here I like to keep brunch fresh and fun for the family which means we’re constantly trying new recipes like my blueberry breakfast cake.

 A few weekends ago I was on the search for an indulgent morning sweet for the upcoming holidays.

 This vegan french toast casserole definitely nailed it!

 The soft french-toast-like inside and the crispy sugary-crumble top had the family requesting this breakfast bake be added to the weekend morning rotation!

 How to make french toast casserole

 Baked french toast casserole is easy to make!

 There's no standing over the stovetop flipping each piece of soggy bread.
 Instead, everything is dumped into a casserole dish and baked.

 Prepping the custard

-For the measuring cup method, measure out the non-dairy milk in a large 4-cup glass measuring cup.
-Whisk in the remaining custard ingredients until everything is well combined.
+Measure out the non-dairy milk in a large 4-cup glass measuring cup or medium bowl.
+Whisk-in the remaining custard ingredients until everything is well combined.
 Set the mixture aside and cube the bread.